alexnwarton/mountain-review/README.md

 ## Code Issues & Resolutions

 - Issue: Adding an animated background to the home page.
-React does not recognize certain CSS pseudo-classes.
+React does not recognize certain CSS pseudo-classes
       - Solution: Install an npm package for the specific animation (falling snow)